pozgo/docker-supervisor/README.md

 Felling like supporting me in my projects use donate button.
 Thank You!
 [![](https://img.shields.io/badge/donate-PayPal-blue.svg)](https://www.paypal.me/POzgo)

 This is a Supervisor Docker [polinux/supervisor](https://registry.hub.docker.com/u/polinux/supervisor/) image, perfect in case when you need to launch more then one process inside a container.
-This image is based on [armhf/alpine](https://registry.hub.docker.com/_/armhf/alpine)

 ## What's included